 Designed to be a professional work-related experience.
 Provides the student with a practical, hands-on opportunity to apply theory in a professional work setting.
 Seminar meetings afford students a chance to critically examine the relationship between theory and practice.
 Successful students will enhance their knowledge of communication theory and skills in a real-life atmosphere under the supervision of practicing professionals in advertising, journalism, multimedia, public relations, radio, television, and film.
+Offered in fall, spring, and summer.
+Note: Internships carry general elective credit and may not be used to fulfill communication elective requirements.

-Prerequisites: Junior standing and permission of Internship Director; CRDV 100N
+Prerequisites: Junior standing and permission of Internship Director; CRDV 100N.